princehuios/action/README.md

 ## Action Coin

 This is the official Action Coin repository.
-This software is based on [https://komodoplatform.com/](Komodo Platform Technology).
+This software is based on [Komodo Platform Technology.](https://komodoplatform.com/)

 ## Resources